marcotrosi/C/003_binary_and_hex_number_system/README.md

 ### Binaries

-Now for binary numbers it's the same formula, but the adicity of each position is not based on the value 10, but on 2.
+Now for binary numbers it's the same formula, but the place value of each position is not based on the value 10, but on 2.
 Let's select a random 8 bit value.

     00110010